Riblja Čorba: Early 1980s: Nationwide popularity, Zagreb Ice Hall incident, political scandals

 At the end of July 1980, Đorđević and Kojić, both still serving the army, appeared in Belgrade to record the song "Nazad u veliki prljavi grad" ("Back to the Big Dirty City") with Bajagić and Milatović. Đorđević was on a leave, and Kojić smuggled himself out of Sarajevo barracks.
-As Aleksić did not manage to get a leave, bass guitar on the song was played by Bajagić.
-After his return to Sarajevo, Kojić was sent to army jail for two weeks; although he managed to smuggle himself back into the barracks, his superior saw a photograph of the band sitting in kafana Šumatovac in a newspaper.
-"Nazad u veliki prljavi grad", recorded in one night, was released as a single on September 1, 1980.
+As Aleksić did not manage to get leave, bass guitar on the song was played by Bajagić.
+After his return to Sarajevo, Kojić was sent to army jail for two weeks; although he managed to smuggle himself back into the barracks, his superior saw a photograph of the band sitting in Kafana Šumatovac in a newspaper.
+"Nazad u veliki prljavi grad", recorded in one night, was released as a single on 1 September 1980.
 The B-side featured the original, uncensored version of "Mirno spavaj".
 After Đorđević and Aleksić returned from the army, the band held their comeback concert in Dadov Theater.
 They were announced as Zlatni Valovi Dunava (The Golden Waves of Danube), a lounge band which has been trying to sign a record contract for seven years.
 On the concert, the band performed new songs, written by Đorđević during his army service.
 In December, they were joined by Kojić, and on December 31 and January 1, they held two concerts with the hard rock band Atomsko Sklonište (Atomic Shelter).
-The concerts were held in Belgrade's Pionir Hall and were advertised as "Atomska Čorba" (Atomic Stew).
+The concerts were held at Belgrade's Pionir Hall and were advertised as "Atomska Čorba" (Atomic Stew).